iManagement

 (Photo: Wolfhard S. Hüsken)

-Melt or destroy combs with silk immediately
+Immediately melt down or destroy combs showing silk webbing.

 19. Guests: Pseudoscorpions (Ellingsenius indicus)